amr1234567/Transportation.Managment.System/readme.md

 ### Endpoints:

-- `/busstop/create/bus`: Create a new bus at a specific bus stop.
+- `/api/Manager/add-bus`: Create a new Bus to the system and bus stop.
-- `/busstop/create/journey`: Create a journey from one bus stop to another.
+- `/api/Manager/add-journey`: Create a new journey to the upcoming journeys.
-- `/busstop/ticketing/cut`: Cut tickets for passengers at a specific bus stop.
+- `/api/Manager/cut-ticket`: Generate a new ticket.

 ## Online User System